 I began the day at Carver’s Gap on Roan Mountain with the intent to hike a few miles on the Appalachian Trail, which crosses the Balds.
 I arrived at six in the morning and started the ascent cloaked in fog.

-As I hiked through the moss and fern-laden forest leading to the grassy balds, I was hopeful that the fog and cloud cover would lift in a couple of hours so that I could enjoy the panoramic views on my descent.
+As I hiked through the moss and fern-laden forest leading to the grassy balds, I was hopeful that the fog and cloud cover would lift in a couple of hours so I could enjoy the panoramic views on my descent.

-After three hours, it became obvious that the cloud cover would likely remain for the rest of the day.
+After three hours, it became apparent that the cloud cover would likely remain for the rest of the day.
 I returned to my car and left Roan Mountain to drive to Linville Falls.
-I stopped to take some photos of the waterwheel at the Welcome Center at Roan Mountain State Park.
+I stopped to take photos of the waterwheel at the Welcome Center at Roan Mountain State Park.

 It was a splendid day, and I met many delightful people from all over the USA while I hiked.